AlbertEinsteinAN/Beecrowd-Solutions/README.md

 You can try to solve all problems in any language in the website bellow: https://www.beecrowd.com.br/judge/en/problems/all

-You need to have an account in the website above to see the description of the problem of the problems that I solved in C#.
+You need to have an account in the website above to see the description of the problem that I solved in C#.